 The wrong order was delivered

 While order accuracy can be optimized with the right fulfillment processes in place to reduce picking errors, it’s also almost impossible to maintain a 100% order accuracy rate, especially if you’re shipping a high volume of orders.
-But most brands hold an order accuracy rate between 96%-98%, so it’s important to have a process in place for when an order is delivered wrong.
+But most brands hold an order accuracy rate between 96%-98%, so it’s important to have a process in place for when there is a misshipment — or when an order is delivered wrong.
 If a customer receives an order meant for someone else, contains the wrong items, or is missing some of the items purchased, reshipment is a must.

 An order is lost in transit